framinan/scheptk/README.md

 ## `scheptk` - Scheduling Python ToolKit

-`scheptk` is a collection of classes and functions to model and solve machine scheduling problems.
+`scheptk` is a collection of classes and functions to model and solve machine scheduling problems using Python.
 It is intended basically for teaching purposes, even if the algorithms can be integrated with MOIST, a more advanced scheduling tool.

 # How to use it

-In order to use `scheptk` you can install it as a package using `pip`:
+In order to use `scheptk` you can install it as a Python package using `pip`:

 `pip install scheptk`